nexus382/Flycast-Widescreen-Compatability-And-Cheat-Chart/README.md

 # Flycast Master Widescreen Compatibility and Cheat Chart

+## NOTE: THIS IS A W.I.P, AND THE ONLY WAY IT WILL GET "FINISHED", IS IF YOU ALL HELP.
+TEST ANY CODES YOU FIND ONLINE IN FLYCAST, IT TAKES MOMENTS, AND TEST THE WIDESCREEN HACK IN FLYCAST FOR ANY GAME YOU PLAY, AND THEN WITH JUST A FEW CLICKS AND ABOUT 20 SECONDS OF YOUR TIME, SUBMIT YOUR FINDINGS!
+TYPE OUT "PERFECT" OR "CLIPPING" IN THE CORRECT BOX AND SUBMIT THE EDIT!

 ## Overview

 Welcome to the most comprehensive resource available for Flycast emulator widescreen and 60 FPS codes.
 This repository contains detailed compatibility charts for Dreamcast, Atomiswave, Naomi 1 & 2, and System SP games.
 Whether you're looking to enhance your retro gaming experience with widescreen support or smoother framerates, you'll find everything you need here.